OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Overview
 Network Security Configuration was introducted on Android 7 and lets apps customize their network security settings such as custom trust anchors and Certificate pinning.

-Along side with this feature, all apps that target API Levels 24+ and are running on an Android device with versions 7+, will not trust in user supplied CA's, reducing the possibility of MiTM attacks by luring users to install malicious CA's.
+When apps target API Levels 24+ and are running on an Android device with versions 7+, they used a default Network Security Configuration that doest not trust user supplied CA's, reducing the possibility of MiTM attacks by luring users to install malicious CA's.

-This protection can be bypassed by using a custom trust anchor indicating that the app will trust user supplied CA's.
+This protection can be bypassed by using a custom Network Security Configuration with a custom trust anchor indicating that the app will trust user supplied CA's.

 #### Static Analysis